Autism + Original Articles

 Living With Asperger Syndrome

 It's estimated that more than 400,000 families in the U.S. have a child with Asperger Syndrome.
-The disorder affects more boys and girls and is most often diagnosed between the ages of 5 and 9.
+The disorder affects more boys than girls and is most often diagnosed between the ages of 5 and 9.
 Here's what you should know about this common disorder.
 Asperger syndrome (AS) is a neurobiological disorder that is part of a group of conditions known as autism spectrum disorders.
 The disorder was named after Hans Asperger, a Viennese pediatrician, who, in 1940, first described a set of behavior patterns, such as impaired social skills, the inability to communicate effectively with others, and poor coordination, that he found in some of his patients.

 Obsessed with Order or OCD?